pclubiitk/pclub.in/2019-07-30-introlecturey19.md

 - `print a`
 - `print a*2`

-Try typing all the above lines in vim and then saving the file as `test.py`.
+Try typing the above lines in vim and then saving the file as `test.py`.

-Now after saving the file, you will need to navigate to its location from the terminal.
+After saving the file, you will need to navigate to its location from the terminal.
 Once you are in the folder containing `test.py` such that `ls` shows `test.py` as one of the files, run: